-The Allegheny Valley School District is currently plans for the 2020-2021 school year.
+The Allegheny Valley School District is currently planning for the 2021-2022 school year.
 With the changes to the school year due to Covid-19, adapted arrangements must be made for drills, programs, and safety procedures.
 In addition, response protocols must be put in place in the event of an emergency situation during the pandemic.

 1. Conduct adapted school drills.